Women's studies: Social justice

 Since its inception and connection with the women's movement, activism has been a foundation of women's studies.
-Increasingly social justice has become a key component of women's studies courses, programs, and departments.
-Social justice theory is concerned with the fight for just communities, not on the individual level, but for the whole of society.
+Increasingly, social justice has become a key component of women's studies courses, programs, and departments.
+Social justice theory is concerned with the fight for just communities, not at the individual level but across society as a whole.
 Women's studies students engage in social justice projects, although some scholars and critics are concerned about requiring students to engage in both mandated activism and/or social justice work.
 Women's studies not only focus on concepts such as domestic violence, discrimination in the workplace, and gender differences in the division of labor at home, but gives a foundation for understanding the root cause of these concepts, which is the first step to making for a better life for women.

 Agency

 Agency may be defined as the capability to make choices individually and freely.
-An individual's agency may be restricted due to various social factors, such as gender, race, religion and social class.
-From a feminist standpoint, agency may be viewed as an attempt to equalize the one-sided oppression that has characterized first wave feminism.
-Feminists use agency in attempt to create new forms of autonomy and dependence from the reshaping of gender relations that is taking place in global society.
-Women's studies acknowledges the lack of agency in which women historically possessed, due to hierarchical positions in society.
+An individual's agency may be restricted due to various social factors, such as gender, race, religion, and social class.
+From a feminist standpoint, agency may be viewed as an attempt to equalize the one-sided oppression that has characterized first-wave feminism.
+Feminists use agency in an attempt to create new forms of autonomy and independence from the reshaping of gender relations that is taking place in global society.
+Women's studies acknowledges the lack of agency that women historically possessed, due to hierarchical positions in society.
 Feminists are actively making an effort to increase gender equality, as it may result in expanding social agency for all women.

 Materialism

-Materialist theory derives from 1960s and 1970s social work in feminism.
-Materialism possesses significant ties to the Marxist theories of history, agency, and ideology; though, may be distinguished through the incorporation of language and culture to its philosophy.
+Materialist theory derives from the 1960s and 1970s feminist social work.
+Materialism possesses significant ties to the Marxist theories of history, agency, and ideology; though, it may be distinguished through the incorporation of language and culture to its philosophy.
 Materialism poses questions to both social analytics and social relations, in which may be found in the material conditions of any given society.
-In addition from examining from a gender standpoint, material conditions are studied in relation to realistic aspects of women's lives.
+In addition, from an examination from a gender standpoint, material conditions are studied in relation to realistic aspects of women's lives.
 A key aspect in which materialist feminists have revealed these relations is from the feminist perspective, claiming that social conditions of gender are historically situated, as well as subjected to intervention and change.
-Materialist feminism specifically focuses on social arrangements that accentuate the role of women notably the aspects of family, domesticity, and motherhood.
-Materialism analyzes gendering discourses in which promote women's marginalization; Thus, one of the most influential aspects of materialist feminism is its attentiveness with questions of ideology and how they relate to history and agency.
+Materialist feminism specifically focuses on social arrangements that accentuate the role of women, notably the aspects of family, domesticity, and motherhood.
+Materialism analyzes gendering discourses that promote women's marginalization; Thus, one of the most influential aspects of materialist feminism is its attentiveness to questions of ideology and how they relate to history and agency.